 Posted on March 6, 2019 by Origins

 First, you have to identify the habit you want to break.
-It’s important to only try to break one habit at a time because breaking one habit is hard enough and trying to break two or three simultaneously feels like juggling.
-You are much more likely to fail if you try to break more than one habit at a time.
-So try to identify the habit that’s most holding you back.
+It can be helpful to limit yourself to one habit at a time, because this makes it easier to deal with the natural stumbling points that may occur when changing a deeply rooted behavior.
 For example, people in recovery who smoke might want to consider quitting smoking.
 Studies have found that people who quit smoking in recovery are significantly less likely to relapse over a three-year period.
-Aside from that, the health benefits of quitting smoking are greater than almost anything else you can do for yourself.
+Aside from that, their are many other physiological and psychological health benefits of quitting smoking.
 However, everyone is different and only you know for sure which habit you should most get rid of.

 This sounds absurdly simple, but one of the reasons habits are so hard to break is that they’re so automatic you don’t even notice when you’re doing it.
 So in the beginning, it’s important to just try to catch yourself engaging in the behavior or notice when you start practicing the habit.
-At its core, this is the practice of mindfulness.
-Don’t beat yourself up whenever you catch yourself lighting up or binging on sweets.
+At its core, this is the practice of mindfulness, a powerful brain training exercise that can improve cognitive function and a person’s ability to deal with various psychological issues. this isn’t an opportunity to beat yourself up whenever you catch yourself lighting up or binging on sweets.
 Just say to yourself, “Oh, look, I’m doing it again.
 Good job for noticing.”
 Then stop the behavior.
 For a few days, you just want to focus on making the unconscious behavior conscious again.
 When you catch yourself, also notice what feelings go with the habit.
 Relief?
 Anxiety?
 Frustration?
 What does it feel like to engage in the habit?
 What does it feel like to stop?

 Next, figure out why you engage in the habit.
 This might take some observation and reflection.
-As with addiction, it could be the habit soothes you in some way.
+You could find that the habit soothes you in some way, even if that way is an unhealthy coping mechanism.
 Or it might be a way to accomplish something else entirely.
 For example, maybe your main purpose of having a cigarette with coworkers is to give you an easy way to socialize or an excuse to get some fresh air after being stuck in an office all morning.
 It’s possible that you accomplish the original aim of the habit in a much healthier way.

 You’ll need something to remind yourself to substitute habits.
 This is especially true if the habit is embedded in a long series of events, like a work day.
 Exactly what kind of reminder you use depends on your situation and habit.
 It may take a little creativity.
 It might be as simple as putting a sticky note on your desk that says, “Walk, don’t smoke.”
 If your schedule is pretty regular, it might help to set a reminder on your phone.
 Place-specific notes might help too.
 For example, you might put a note on your fridge that reminds you to drink water instead of soda.